thkro1978/Portfolio/content/featured/HSBC/index.md

   - Figma/Lucid
 ---

 Improving the conversational experience of HSBC's fusion digital assistant.
-Helping them find invoices, expenses and general HR questions quicker.
+Helping employees find the status of invoices, track expenses quicker and eaily ask general HR questions to common issues.